A beginner’s guide to buying, selling and trading VeChain (VET) in Australia.

 Want to buy VeChain?
 Follow these simple steps:

-Depending on the exchange you choose, VEN can be traded with US dollars (USD), Bitcoin (BTC) or Ethereum (ETH).
+Depending on the exchange you choose, VET can be traded with US dollars (USD), Bitcoin (BTC) or Ethereum (ETH).
 You’ll need to provide your email address and create a password to register for an account, while it’s also recommended that you set up two-factor authorisation to provide an extra level of security.

 Step 2.
 Deposit funds into your account